MarcosEsparza/engineering-portfolio/README.md

 ### Overview

-- Leading aerodynamic design and fin-can development for FAST’s 10,000-ft COTS rocket for IREC.
+- Lead aerodynamic design and fin-can development for FAST’s 10,000-ft COTS rocket for IREC.
-- Designing a modular fin-can and airframe to safely reach ~10,000 ft on an L-class motor while maintaining ≥1.5× flutter margin and competition-typical stability ranges, with a focus on fin geometry, flutter and stability analysis, and recovery/avionics integration.
+- Design a modular fin-can and airframe to safely reach ~10,000 ft on an L-class motor while maintaining ≥1.5× flutter margin and competition-typical stability ranges.
-- Treating the project like a small field system: tracking loads, margins, and interfaces in CAD and documentation so the hardware is safe, repeatable, and easier for the team to build and integrate.
+- Treat the rocket as a small field system: define loads and margins, keep interfaces clean in CAD, and document decisions so the hardware is safe, repeatable, and buildable by the team.

 ### Technical Scope

-- Designed fins and performed flutter and static-stability analysis in MATLAB and OpenRocket.
+- Designed fin geometry and performed flutter and static-stability analysis using MATLAB and OpenRocket.
-- Modeled a 4.02-in modular airframe and aluminum fin-can in SOLIDWORKS, including internal structure.
+- Modeled a 4.02-in modular fiberglass airframe with an aluminum fin-can in SOLIDWORKS, including internal structure.
-- Verified ≥ 1.5× V_max flutter margin and maintained stability margin within competition-typical ranges.
+- Verified ≥1.5× \(V_\text{max}\) flutter margin and maintained stability margin within competition-typical ranges.
-- Integrated internal structure, recovery, and avionics into a single CAD model to align mass properties and interfaces.
+- Integrated internal structure, recovery system, and avionics into a unified CAD model to align mass properties and mechanical interfaces.
-- Set up a documentation workflow for the IREC 2026 technical report and team GitHub repository.
+- Established a documentation workflow for the IREC 2026 technical report and team GitHub repository.
 - **MATLAB Code:** [Fin Flutter Solver](https://github.com/MarcosEsparza/Falcon-Aeronautics-and-Space-Team/blob/main/simulations/matlab/fin_flutter/AluminumFinCan.m)

 ### Flight Simulation — L1500T